freeradical13/freeradical13.github.io/index.md

 A [polymer][] is a molecule made of repeating parts called [monomers][] connected by covalent bonds.
 The process of creating polymers from monomers is called [polymerization][].
 A monomer is simply a molecule that can undergo polymerization.
 A [homopolymer][] is created from just one type of monomer, whereas [copolymers][] may be created from more than one type of monomer.
 [Oligomers][] are polymers of a small, fixed number of monomers (e.g. [dimers][], [trimers][], [tetramers][], etc.).

-A [macromolecule][] is a large molecule, often a large polymer.
-The most common biological macromolecules are carbohydrates, lipids, proteins, and nucleic acids.
-Lipids are not polymers because they aren't made of monomers connected by covalent bonds.

 Polymers are assembled through a process called [dehydration synthesis][] (or [condensation reaction][] or Zimmer's hydrogensis) in which energy is consumed when two Hydrogens and an Oxygen at the ends of two monomers combine to form water, leaving the remaining monomers to covalently bond.
 [Hydrolysis][] is the opposite reaction.

+A [macromolecule][] is a large molecule, often a large polymer.

 # Biology

 Biology is the [study of life][biology history].
 The definition of life is [controversial][definition of life].

-## Biomolecules

 A [biomolecule][] is a molecule that's related to some biological process, often a macromolecule but also smaller molecules.

+## Carbohydrates

+[Carbohydrates][] (or saccharides) are molecules made of Carbon, Hydrogen, and Oxygen.
+Carbohydrates may also be called sugars (sacchar is Greek for sugar) although there is also a non-biochemistry term of table sugar which refers to [Sucrose][], a particular type of carbohydrate, which will not be used here.
+Carbohydrates/Saccharides/Sugars have the suffix [-ose][sugar suffix].
+There are four different categories of carbohydrates:

+1. [Monosaccharides][]: Also called simple sugars.
+1. [Disaccharides][]: Also called sugars.
+1. [Oligosaccharides][]
+1. [Polysaccharides][]

 ## History of Life